zsun41/SePAL/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: 👋 Welcome to Drexel
-        content: Take a look at what we're working on...
+        content: Drexel University, located in Philadelphia, Pennsylvania, is renowned for its strong emphasis on experiential learning and cutting-edge research programs (R1).
         align: center
         background:
           image: